 We ask you to assess TMT and TMT+ proposals.
 We expect to launch 2 regular TMT application rounds in 2020: in January and August.
 The embassy assessment rounds are scheduled for the beginning of April and late September.

-We offer scholarships for short courses and master programmes in the Netherlands.
-Candidates must be mid-career professionals who have finished their studies and are nationals of and currently working in an OKP country (with the exclusion of Iraq).
+We offer scholarships for short courses and master's programmes in the Netherlands.
+Candidates must be mid-career professionals who have finished their studies and are nationals of and currently working in an OKP country (with the exclusion of Indonesia).

 After an application round closes, the Dutch education institutions nominate their preferred candidates.

 We then ask you to assess the nominated candidates by confirming that their applications are aligned with the Country Focus document or CPI and evaluating the strategic relevancy of their employing organisations.

 We encourage you to promote the Orange Knowledge Programme by referring potential applicants to www.studyinholland.nl/okp.

 The 3 candidate application rounds for individual scholarships are:

 - 1 September-12 October